netxms/netxms-doc/admin/jvm-monitoring.rst

 JVM monitoring
 ==============

-NetXMS has Java plugin that allow to monitor JVM.
-This subagent is build using JMX functionality.
+|product_name| has Java plugin that allow to monitor JVM.
+This subagent is build using
+JMX functionality.

 Metrics